Biocomputation-CBGP/OT2/AntibioticPlatesGeneration/readme.md

 *Definition of classes*

-setted_parameters.
-Class that will set the parameters in the csv to variables and besides it has a method to process some of the variables to convert them from strings to dictionaries.
+`setted_parameters` Class that will set the parameters in the csv to variables and besides it has a method to process some of the variables to convert them from strings to dictionaries.

 *Definition of functions*